0xFableOrg/0xFable/docs/architecture.md

 Incidentally, this means that if the zero-knowledge circuits are under development, or broken, or we don't generate the proofs yet, we can still test the game by just bypassing the proof verification.

-Let's dive into each of the three circuits work.
+Let's dive into how each of the three circuits works.

 TODO: These explanations are outdated and refer to the old version of the circuits.